 New Lloyds Bank home contents policies allow you to select cover for high risk items in your home.
 These are items which:

-Lloyds Bank home insurance has two tiers – Home Insurance where you can select cover for your high risk items up to a total of £30,000, and Home Insurance Premier which allows you to select cover for your high risk items up to a total of £50,000.
+Lloyds Bank home insurance has two tiers.
+Both tiers offer a minimum £10,000 high risk items cover as standard but if you need a higher amount then the Home Insurance tier allows you to select high risk items cover up to a total of £30,000.
+Home Insurance Premier allows you to select high risk items cover up to a total of £50,000.